FerreolS/Signals-and-systems-m1-tpe/src/Lecture-notes.typ

 $b_n$ and $c_n$ will describe the even and odd components of $x$ respectively.

-== Fourier Series Representation of Continuous Periodic Signal
+== Fourier Series Representation of Continuous Periodic Signals
 <sec-FourierSeries-continuous>

-The idea of decomposing any periodic function into the sum of simple oscillating functions was initially of proposed by Fourier in 1807.
+The idea of decomposing any periodic function into the sum of simple oscillating functions was initially  proposed by Fourier in 1807.
 He stated that any periodic function $x(t)$ of period $T$ can be represented as a sum of complex exponentials of frequencies that are integer multiples of the fundamental frequency $omega_0 = (2 pi) / T$ as in the synthesis @eq-harmonic.

 To determine Fourier coefficients $a_k$ from any periodic function $x(t)$ of period $T$ we will use two properties of periodic signal:
 - the integration of a periodic signal $x$ over any interval of length equals to its period $T$ is: